oyranos-cms/oyranos-cms.github.io/wiki/Concepts.md

 An other keyword is **front** for frontend options, which are useless for backends and should not appear to them.

+#### Grouping

+Should be possible by accepting of options not only as keys, but as logical endity.
+The actual keys containing values are always the last ones in a configuration tree.

 User Interface
 --------------